Selenium Send Keys - All You Need to Know

 Uses of Sendkeys in Selenium

-Selenium Sendkeys are commonly used for various forms of input testing automation.
-There are some common input test use cases which utilise Sendkeys methods.
-These use cases for Sendkeys are as follows.
+Selenium SendKeys are commonly used for various forms of input testing automation.
+Some common input test use cases utilise SendKeys methods.
+These use cases for SendKeys are as follows.

-1) Validation of input: Forms are a common sight in web applications.
+1) Validation of input: Forms are common in Web Applications.
 These forms constitute various input fields to collect a user’s data.
 An example of this would be the email address.
-Many of these web applications use a validation system to test if the email and password are correct.
-These validation systems work by testing whether a user’s input follows the general format rule.
+Many Web Applications use a validation system to test if the email and password are correct.
+These validation systems test whether a user’s input follows the general format rule.
 An example of this would be yourname@domainname format as a general rule.

-2) Search results evaluation: Search bars are common in any good web application and web page.
+2) Search results evaluation: Search bars are common in any good Web Application and web page.
 This feature finds relevant results across a page based on a keyword.
-This keyword is decided and inserted by the user surfing the page.
-Since these search results depend on user input, it's the perfect opportunity to use Sendkeys.
+This feature finds relevant results across a page based on a keyword, which is decided and inserted by the user surfing the page.
+Since these search results depend on user input, it's the perfect opportunity to use SendKeys.

-Using Sendkeys, in this instance, allows you to test the accuracy of your search results.
-The quality of search results can be validated to further improve the search function and search algorithm.
+Using SendKeys, in this instance, allows you to test the accuracy of your search results.
+Validating the quality of search results can further improve the search function and search algorithm.

-3) Testing special functions: Sendkeys usage in Selenium is not limited to simple text fields.
-A lot of web pages and web applications have special functions to them.
+3) Testing special functions: SendKeys usage in Selenium is not limited to simple text fields.
+Many web pages and Web Applications have special functions.
 Take Google Meet as an example.
-Google Meet has certain unique functions like mute and unmutes to it.
+Google Meet has certain unique functions, like mute and unmute.
 This function is triggered by pressing CTRL+D in Google Meet.

-Functions similar to these, on any webpage which relies on user input are a good place for input testing.
-This makes it an ideal use case for the Sendkeys method.
+Functions similar to these on any webpage that relies on user input are good places for input testing, making them an ideal use case for the SendKeys method.

 How to use Sendkeys in Selenium?